Program Details

 About the Instructor

-A long-term devotee of Jewish humor, Al Kustanowitz, MBA, has been collecting and sharing it even before there was an internet.
+• A long-term devotee of Jewish humor, Al Kustanowitz, MBA, has been collecting and sharing it even before there was an internet.
 In 2009, after a 36-year career at IBM managing new technology projects, Kustanowitz founded Jewish Humor Central (jewishhumorcentral.com), an internet blog.
 Through the blog he brings a daily dose of fun and positive energy to readers who would otherwise start the day reading news that is often drab, dreary, and depressing (subscribing is free).
-He has published 12 books on Jewish humor based on his more than 4,000 blog postings, each of which includes a video clip and his commentary.
-He is a member of the Advisory Board of the International Association of Yiddish Clubs.
+He has published 12 books on humor based on his more than 4,000 blog postings, each of which includes a video clip and his commentary.
 He earned his bachelor’s and master’s degrees from the City University of New York and taught computer science courses at the Courant Institute of Mathematical Sciences at New York University.